watch the Interview with a legendary ‘Footballer Who Went To War’.

 Phil Stant, a legendary footballer who went to war at 19 and later became a premier league player narrated his harrowing experience in this video.

 When footballers were men, football stepped up to save the nation.
-The peace, joy and tranquility we enjoyed today was provided for us in blood by our past great heroes, who left everything behind to defend the territorial boundaries of this great nation from foreign invaders. not so sure the same can be said of the over hyped flamboyant footballers of today.
+The peace, joy, and tranquility we enjoy today were provided for us in blood by our past great heroes, who left everything behind to defend the territorial boundaries of this great nation from foreign invaders. not so sure the same can be said of the overhyped flamboyant footballers of today.

 Phil Stant was interviewed by Paul Fletcher MBE, a great personality of the game too.

-Phil talks about footballers players that went to war with the Footballers Battalion and the gruesome and harrowing experience of war as a 19 year old.
+Phil talks about football players who went to war with the Footballers Battalion and the gruesome and harrowing experience of war as a 19-year-old.

 He talked about First battle for the footballers.